piborg/diddyborg-web/README.md

 * [YetiBorg](https://www.piborg.org/yetiborg)

 ## Getting ready
-Before using this script you should make sure your DiddyBorg is working with the standard examples.
+Before using this script you should make sure your MonsterBorg or DiddyBorg is working with the standard examples.

 You will need to also perform the optional camera setup so the script can stream images.
-You will not need the option joystick setup for this example.
+You will not need the optional joystick setup for this example.

 You will probably want to use a WiFi dongle for the best results.
 Make sure your WiFi is working and connected to you router before running the scripts.

+* MonsterBorg setup instructions coming soon :)
 * [DiddyBorg Metal Edition setup instructions](https://www.piborg.org/diddyborg/metaledition/install)
 * [DiddyBorg Red Edition setup instructions](https://www.piborg.org/diddyborg/rededition/install)
 * [DiddyBorg setup instructions](https://www.piborg.org/diddyborg/install)